cfengine/documentation/guide/special-topics/orchestration.markdown

 # The benefits of federated management

 Hierarchy is familiar, but not essential.
-A hierarchy is only a so-called `spanning tree' for a more general network of relationships.
+A hierarchy is only a so-called "spanning tree" for a more general network of relationships.
 It may be thought of as one possible point of view, amongst many – one way of traversing a network of relationships.